SimonFinney/simonfinney.github.io/content/articles/information-architecture-content-strategy.md

 ## Next steps

-In the next post, I'll look at whether cognitive and social psychological principles are present in the current website, and leverage them to further improve the experience.
+In the next article, I'll look at whether cognitive and social psychological principles are present in the current website, and leverage them to further improve the experience.